circonus/docs/content/circonus/on-premises/roles-services/web-db.md

     1. Place the `recovery.conf` into the path `/wdb/pgdata/9.2/recovery.conf`,
        overwriting the current file in that path.
     1. Start the `circonus-postgres-circonus_wdb` service.
- 1. When the **old primary** comes back online, make it into a replica by running the rebuild commands from the previous step on that machine.
+ 1. If/when the problems with the **old primary** are addressed, make it into a replica by running the rebuild commands from the previous step on that machine.

 ## Web DB Restart